 Pate takes exception to Anderson's attribution of such sentiments to the state.
 “We're working through the environmental assessment,” he says.
 “We have to do a review of the traffic data and impacts, and if mitigations are necessary, we will make them.
 We're not to that point yet.”

 Lakewood's Brewster, meanwhile, disclaims another popular objection: that the fast trains will threaten motorists accustomed to tempting fate by inching across grade crossings, and even stopping on them, in traffic jams.
 “That's not the city's position.
 Those are comments that come out of neighborhood meetings.
 If you obey the traffic laws, that's not an issue.”

 Asked if residents would drop their opposition if Amtrak trains stopped at the future Sounder station in Lakewood, rather than speeding by, he says, “I've heard at least one council member float that out in a public meeting.
 We talked about it internally — would there be a benefit from that from an economic development standpoint.”
 He adds, however, that the city has not raised the possibility with Olympia.

 However effective the promise of a stop on the national passenger-rail network might be as an olive branch, though, WSDOT feels that its hands are tied by assumptions contained within the existing Cascades program.
-“We’ve agreed to certain timetables,” Pate says.
-Introducing a new stop means adding about five minutes to a train’s schedule, setting up a rob-Peter-to-pay-Paul situation.
-Assumptions could, of course, change, he says, “if electeds determine that’s the right thing.”
+“We've agreed to certain timetables,” Pate says.
+Introducing a new stop means adding about five minutes to a train's schedule, setting up a rob-Peter-to-pay-Paul situation.
+Assumptions could, of course, change, he says, “if those elected determine that's the right thing.”

 It took local activists several years, however, to get Cascades trains to stop at Stanwood, in Snohomish County — and they had active support from state senator Mary Margaret Haugen (D-Camano Island), who represents Stanwood and chairs the Senate Transportation Committee.